blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ## Data Snooping

-The data snooping principle doesn't forbid us from doing anything, it simply makes us realize that if we use a particular data set --- the whole, subset, whatever --- to navigate and decide which model, $\lambda$, etc., then when we have an outcome from the learning process and we use the same data set that affected the choice of the learning process, the ability to fairly assess the performance of the outcome has been compromised by the fact that it was chosen according to the data set.
+The data snooping principle doesn't forbid us from doing anything, it simply makes us realize that if we use a particular data set---the whole, subset, or something else---to navigate and decide which model, $\lambda$, etc., then when we have an outcome from the learning process and we use the same data set that affected the choice of the learning process, the ability to fairly assess the performance of the outcome has been compromised by the fact that it was chosen according to the data set.

 > If a data set has affected any step of the learning process, it's ability to assess the outcome has been compromised.
 >
 > <cite><strong>Data Snooping Principle</strong></cite>

 This is the most common trap for practitioners.
-A possible reason is that, when we data snoop, we end up with better performance --- or so we think.
+A possible reason is that, when we data snoop, we end up with better performance---or so we think.
 Data snooping isn't only looking at the data, in fact there are many ways to fall into the trap.

 ### Looking at the Data